Well operated, modern wood burners are energy efficient, produce low levels of air pollution and use one of NZ’s most renewable forms of energy.

-- Plan ahead and use well-seasoned, dry firewood - it should be stored under cover in a well-ventilated, windy and sunny place for at least a year to dry out before use.
+- Plan ahead and use well-seasoned, dry firewood - stored under cover in a well-ventilated, windy and sunny place for at least a year to dry out before use.

 - Use the right wood at the right time - lighter wood (often called 'softwood') like pine is good for making kindling and getting a fire started.
-Once you have a good bed of coals burning, denser wood (hardwood) will burn for longer and give more heat.
-If you can, use wood from plantation forests (for example pine and gum) rather than native woods like manuka.
+Once the fire is well established, denser wood (hardwood) will burn for longer and give more heat.
+If you can, use wood from plantation forests (for example pine and gum) rather than native woods like Manuka.

-- Don’t use chemically treated wood or salt impregnated wood like driftwood -they can corrode your wood burner and flue, and may emit toxic gases and leave toxic residues in the ash and flue.
+- Don’t burn chemically treated wood, salt impregnated wood like driftwood or household rubbish - as it can corrode your wood burner and flue, emit toxic gases and leave toxic residues in the ash and flue.

 - Don’t burn coal in a wood burner, unless the manufacturer specifically says you can - otherwise you can damage your wood burner.